Erlemar/dswok/Use_cases/Recommendation system.md

 ### Data preparation, analysis and feature engineering
 For candidate generation/retrieval, modern approaches usually use [[Two tower]] architecture.
 It has separate towers for users and items.

 Usually, the items are represented as [[embeddings]] for the item tower.
 Text descriptions can be embedded with any common embedder from the [MTEB: Massive Text Embedding Benchmark](https://huggingface.co/spaces/mteb/leaderboard) or by openai API.
-Images can be embedded using [[CLIP]].
+Images can be embedded using [[Contrastive Language-Image Pre-training|CLIP]].

 User tower can have various ways of representing the users:
 - Treating user_ids as separate tokens and training their embeddings from scratch.
 This is simple, but it is possible that there is not enough data; the "vocab" size could be too large and it won't generalize for the new users.